-The excavations found masonrv foundation walls of what is thought to be the western extent of the quadrangular Mission dormitory building used to house the voung Melanesian students and then the students at the government technical institute.
-There was some shallow disturbance, but deeper features included post holes, an Archaeology in New Zealand March 2017 68 extensive beach shell filled drainage trench around the building and a rubbish pit containing 19th century artefacts.
+The excavations found masonrv foundation walls of what thought to be the western extent of the quadrangular Mission dormitory building used to house the voung Melanesian students and then the students at government technical institute.
+There was some shallow disturbance, but deeper features included post holes, an extensive beach shell filled drainage trench around the building and a rubbish pit containing 19th century artefacts.
 A small assemblage of possibly earlier 19th century artefacts (buttons, toothbrush, medicine spoon) was found in the fill above and within the foundations.
 The assemblage is yet to be analysed.
 Monitoring of earthworks for services will continue throughout the project which is proposed to be completed by mid 2017.
 The project was directed by Bev Parslow with the assistance of Greg Walter, Caroline Phillips, Mana Leanu, and a number of consultants, including Mat Felgate, Ian Lawlor, students and Council staff who volunteered their time.
 Hans Bader did the total station recording.